 Mrs. Christine Linde

 Christine is a tough, world-wise woman.
-If Nora seems like a "little squirrel," Christina is a mongoose.
+If Nora seems like a "little squirrel," Christina seems like a mongoose.
 If Nora is a "little lark," Christina is a freakin' hawk.
 This lady has been through a lot.

 Taking One for the Team